Statement 1. Toothfish are endangered.

 This has not been correct for over a decade.

 In the mid to late 1990s and early 2000s there were over 55 IUU vessels fishing illegally for toothfish in the Southern Oceans.
-Since this time, largely through the success of CCAMLR, national governments, legal industry and conservation NGOs, IUU fishing for toothfish is the lowest it has ever been, with a 2014 estimate of less than 1,500 tonnes taken.
-Measures taken to eliminate IUU fishing included the introduction of satellite monitoring systems on all legal boats; catch documentation systems to track all legal product; certification and traceability schemes to ensure only legal products entered the main markets; compliance and surveillance activities by national governments and international agencies (such as Interpol); and many other measures.
+Since this time, largely through the success of CCAMLR, national governments, legal industry and conservation NGOs, IUU fishing for toothfish is the lowest it has ever been, with a current estimate of near zero.
+Measures taken to eliminate IUU fishing included the introduction of satellite monitoring systems on all legal boats; catch documentation systems to track all legal product; certification and traceability schemes to ensure only legal products entered the main markets; compliance and surveillance activities by national governments and international agencies (such as INTERPOL); and many other measures.

-Unfortunately, due to the international law of the sea, this type of fishing on the high seas without a license from a responsible CCAMLR member nation is not technically illegal; but is definitely unregulated and unreported.
-Unscrupulous operators have been using the legal ‘loophole’ to avoid sanctions in recent years, although the advent of Interpol pressure and collaborative actions by governments globally has seen this loophole rapidly disappearing for toothfish IUU operators.
+Unfortunately, due to the international law of the sea, this type of fishing on the high seas without a license from a responsible CCAMLR member nation is not necessarily illegal; but is definitely unregulated and unreported.
+Unscrupulous operators had been using the legal ‘loophole’ to avoid sanctions in more recent years, although the advent of INTERPOL pressure and collaborative actions by governments globally has seen this loophole rapidly disappearing for toothfish IUU operators.

 Statement 3.
 Toothfish are slow growing, long lived and so can’t be sustainably fished.

 This is false.